adjust/ios_sdk/README.md

 ## Summary

-This is the iOS SDK of adjust.io™.
-You can read more about adjust.io™ at [adjust.io].
+This is the iOS SDK of adjust™.
+You can read more about adjust™ at [adjust.com].
 If your app is a iOS Web App, consult our [iOS Web App][webApp] guide.

 ## Basic Installation